Resilient-By-Design: A Resiliency Framework for Future Wireless Networks: Resilient-by-Design: A Proposed Resilience Framework

 \subsection{Protection}

-In the unlikely case that a failure or disruption or security breach occurs, immediate actions must be taken to address this disruption and minimize its impact on the network.
-The following are proposed:
+In the unwanted case that a failure or security breach occurs, immediate actions must be taken to address the disruption and minimize its impact on the network.
+The following is a list of potential solutions that can be adopted as countermeasures.

 \textbf{\textit{Isolation}}: future 6G networks will be a network of networks, with many special purpose sub-networks interconnected with each other.
-The overall network architecture must be agile enough to isolate and remove subnetworks where a breach or failure occurred to minimize the disruptions and safeguard the rest of the network from the detrimental impact of the failure.
-At the same time, critical network functionalities should be distributed and across the network with sufficient redundancy to ensure that removing the sub-network does not impede operation of the remaining network.
+The overall network architecture must be agile enough to isolate and remove the affected subnetwork(s) to minimize the disruptions and safeguard the rest of the network from the detrimental impact of the failure.
+At the same time, critical network functionalities should be distributed and across the network with sufficient redundancy to minimize the impact of removing one of more subnetworks on the operation of the remaining network.